cloudrac3r/out-of-your-element/readme.md

 If developing on a different computer to the one running the homeserver, use SSH port forwarding so that Synapse can connect on its `localhost:6693` to reach the running bridge on your computer.
 Example: `ssh -T -v -R 6693:localhost:6693 username@matrix.cadence.moe`

+Run `node scripts/seed.js` to check your setup, then create the database and server state (only need to run this once ever)

 Make sure the tests work: `npm t`

+Start the bridge: `node start.js`

+Any files you change will automatically be reloaded, except for `stdin.js` and `d2m/discord-*.js`

-I recommend developing in Visual Studio Code so that the JSDoc x TypeScript annotations work.
-I don't know what other editors or language servers support annotations and type inference.
+I recommend developing in Visual Studio Code so that the JSDoc x TypeScript annotation comments work.
+I don't know which other editors or language servers support annotations and type inference.

 ## Repository structure

     .
-    * Entrypoint:
+    * Run this to start the bridge:
-    ├── index.js
+    ├── start.js
     * Runtime configuration, like tokens and user info:
     ├── config.js
     ├── registration.yaml